 (Generic Security Services Application Program Interface) implementation of the Kerberos network authentication protocol.

 Two varieties of SSH currently exist: version 1, and newer version 2.
-The OpenSSH suite under Red Hat Enterprise Linux uses SSH version 2, which has an enhanced key exchange algorithm not vulnerable to the known exploit in version 1.
-However, for compatibility reasons, the OpenSSH suite does support version 1 connections as well.
+The OpenSSH suite under Red Hat Enterprise Linux 7 uses SSH version 2, which has an enhanced key exchange algorithm not vulnerable to the known exploit in version 1.
+In Red Hat Enterprise Linux 7, the OpenSSH suite does not support version 1 connections.

 The following series of events help protect the integrity of SSH communication between two hosts.